Darlington Raceway donates $5,000 for park to memorialize fallen officers

 “We hosted a Terrence Carraway Memorial 5K event at Darlington Raceway on Nov.
 1 and donated the proceeds from the event to the Terrence F. Carraway Foundation.
 The foundation is building a memorial park in Darlington, which will honor fallen heroes from South Carolina in Carraway’s honor.
 This is a season of giving, so to make this donation and support this worthy cause is something we were proud to do.
 It’s the right thing to do,” Tharp said.

-On hand for the presentation were Allison Carraway and members of the Carraway family, Darlington Mayor Elect Curtis Boyd, Darlington Police Chief Kelvin Washington, Greater Darlington Chamber of Commerce executive director Harriet Hobbs and members of the Darlington Fire Department.
+On hand for the presentation were Allison Carraway — Sgt.
+Carraway’s widow — and members of the Carraway family, Darlington Mayor-elect Curtis Boyd, Darlington Police Chief Kelvin Washington, Greater Darlington Chamber of Commerce executive director Harriet Hobbs and members of the Darlington Fire Department.

 (0) comments